Andreatoppi/Progetto_RT/README.md

 The main.c file include the main function of application.
 It serves to load the graphical interface and run threads.

-The mylib.h file is a my properties library generated to group all the function prototype and the data structures.
+The mylib.h file is a my properties library generated to group function prototype and data structures.

 The mylib.c file implement function and threads behaviour managing all the situation.